ytakefuji/covid_cases/README.md

    lines: left axis for daily cases, right axis for daily deaths.
 4. Draw a dual-axis graph with daily cases and daily deaths lines with curve-fitting lines respectively.
+5. Draw a dual-axis graph with extreme points (max and min points)
+6. Draw a dual-axis graph with extreme points using ticks.

 Hints:
 cases=d[d.location=='Japan']['new_cases']